Election 2020: Latinx Women's Vote Could Affect The Outcome

 Lopez says Latinx women are becoming more politically engaged and it could perhaps reflect a "political awakening."
 He says the coronavirus pandemic is pushing women to vote for democratic candidates in this election in numbers greater than men.
 The 2018 elections showed historic participation with the number of Latinx voters nearly doubling from 2014 to 2018, according to the Pew Research Center.

 Many Latinx women are voting for the first time.
-Women like Lourdes Vázquez who is voting for Democratic presidential candidate Job Biden.
+Women like Lourdes Vázquez who is voting for Biden.
 After more than three decades living in the U.S. as a permanent resident, Vázquez became a U.S. citizen two years ago, she says.

-"It's the dehumanizing rhetoric President Trump uses when referring to immigrants," that drove her to file for U.S. citizenship, she says.
+"It's the dehumanizing rhetoric President Trump uses when referring to immigrants" that drove her to file for U.S. citizenship, she says.

 "Hearing the president calling us 'animals' and 'roaches' was very hurtful, very painful," says the 66-year old Mexican-born woman.
 "I needed to raise my voice for change."

-Vázquez works for a local human rights organization but says she doesn't have healthcare.
+Vázquez works for a local human rights organization but says she doesn't have health insurance.
 She decided to vote for Biden because among other things, she says Trump's rhetoric and policies have polarized the country and she thinks Biden can unite people.
 "I hope he condemns racism and discrimination," she says.

 Vázquez says that she raised her two U.S.-born children to be politically engaged, even though she didn't have the privilege to vote, until now.